By the end of this section, you will be able to:

 Metals and ionic compounds typically form ordered, crystalline solids.
 Substances that consist of large molecules, or a mixture of molecules whose movements are more restricted, often form amorphous solids.
 For examples, candle waxes are amorphous solids composed of large hydrocarbon molecules.
 Some substances, such as silicon dioxide (shown in Figure 10.38), can form either crystalline or amorphous solids, depending on the conditions under which it is produced.
 Also, amorphous solids may undergo a transition to the crystalline state under appropriate conditions.

-Crystalline solids are generally classified according the nature of the forces that hold its particles together.
+Crystalline solids are generally classified according to the nature of the forces that hold its particles together.
 These forces are primarily responsible for the physical properties exhibited by the bulk solids.
 The following sections provide descriptions of the major types of crystalline solids: ionic, metallic, covalent network, and molecular.

 Ionic solids, such as sodium chloride and nickel oxide, are composed of positive and negative ions that are held together by electrostatic attractions, which can be quite strong (Figure 10.39).
 Many ionic crystals also have high melting points.
 This is due to the very strong attractions between the ions—in ionic compounds, the attractions between full charges are (much) larger than those between the partial charges in polar molecular compounds.
 This will be looked at in more detail in a later discussion of lattice energies.
 Although they are hard, they also tend to be brittle, and they shatter rather than bend.
 Ionic solids do not conduct electricity; however, they do conduct when molten or dissolved because their ions are free to move.
 Many simple compounds formed by the reaction of a metallic element with a nonmetallic element are ionic.